yxliang01/git-upload/readme.md

 Git-Upload saves your time by removing the need to type three most common git modification upload commands `git add .`, `git commit` and `git push`

+If you are just too lazy or you really don't need commit message, you can just call `gitu`.

 To install:
 ```bash
 npm install -g git-upload